Pragalbhv/Deep-Learning/README.md

 - The hard_set() method allows the user to input the weight and bias values directly, which is useful for debugging.

+### Class Model
+- This is a Python class named Model which represents a neural network model.
+- The Model class is responsible for defining the structure and behavior of our neural network model.
+It contains the following attributes:

+    - input_size: an integer representing the number of features in the input layer.
+    - output_size: an integer representing the number of features in the output layer.
+    - hidden_layer_sizes: a list of integers representing the number of neurons in each of the hidden layers.
+    - layers: a list of Layer objects representing the layers of our neural network model.
+    - batch_size: an integer representing the size of the mini-batches we will use for training.

+The Model class also has the following methods:

+    - __init__: a constructor method that initializes the Model object with the given input parameters.
+It creates the Layer objects for each layer of the network and adds them to the layers list.
+    - forward: a method that performs the forward pass through the layers of the neural network.
+It takes an input tensor x as its input, and returns the output tensor of the final layer.
+   - backward: a method that performs the backward pass through the layers of the neural network.
+It takes an input tensor x, the target output tensor y, and the predicted output tensor y_pred as its inputs.
+It computes the gradients of the loss function with respect to the weights and biases of each layer in the network, and stores these gradients in the d_W and d_b attributes of each Layer object.
+   - predict: a method that makes predictions using the trained neural network.
+It takes an input tensor Xtest as its input, and returns either the predicted class labels (if probab=False) or the predicted probabilities for each class (if probab=True).
 ## train.py

 The train.py script is used to train the neural network using the optimizer class with various options that can be specified using command-line arguments.
 Here is a description of the available options.
 The deafult values are set according to what worked best in the wandb sweeps.